Solicitor Fees for Lasting Power of Attorney: What to Expect

 • Provide peace of mind: Knowing that an expert has reviewed your document can make you feel more confident.

-Guidance from a Solicitor
+Guidance from a Consultant

 • Answer your questions: If you have any doubts or concerns, they are there to help.